uetchy/cadmio/README.md

 # JSXCAD

-JSXCAD is a new way of "writing" 3DCAD like a code.
+JSXCAD is a new way of "writing" a 3D model.
 It offers familiar JSX syntax that is transpiling into [OpenJSCAD](https://github.com/jscad/OpenJSCAD.org).

 > **Users beware:** JSXCAD is under the alpha stage.
 Many APIs are missing.
 Please do not attempt to deploy it on your production environment unless you are fully aware of what it means.